What Is A Registered Office Address And What Does It Do?

 We recommend getting a company that offers substantial customer support, with personnel that will answer your questions.
 When you look at virtual office companies, make sure a customer support number is listed on the website.
 Call it to see what kind of service you may actually receive.
 Choose a company that fits your needs and that you can trust.

 The UK company registration system is much less bureaucratic than other nations; it’s fairly simple to set up and run a UK company.
 You just need one man, who can be both director and shareholder, and a UK address, where you have the permission of the landlord to receive statutory letters.

-You can protect your identity and home address by using an upmarket central London registered office address which includes free national and international mail forwarding.
+You can protect your identity and home address by using an upmarket central London registered office address.
 This helps boost your business profile and increase confidence in your brand.
 Privacy and confidentiality can be acquired at an affordable price.

 Many people are familiar with different areas of the UK, especially London.
 If you have a street that is well-known and respected, it will reflect on your company.
 Your clients will equate that prestigious address with quality service.